Rhythms, patterns and coded meaning.

 Samples of time and place, yet belonging only to themselves.

-Like fragments of a whole, a life maybe, the many formats, the shapes and sizes of analog negatives no longer appear to be individual or separate instances.
-Stripped from time and place, they become the alphabet, or grammar, in new photographic composites or remixes.
+Like fragments of a whole, a life maybe, the many formats, shapes and sizes of analog negatives no longer appear to be individual or separate instances.
+Estranged from time and place, they become the alphabet, or grammar, in new photographic composites or remixes.
 Frozen moments ..for a while.
-Until the same, or other fragments from an image catch a new wave of inspiration.
+Until the same, or fragments from another image, catch a new wave of inspiration.

 In this practice there is no permanence.
 Never ending change.
 The possibility for any given moment to retell itself.

 One, seven, three, five